Killing of Patrick Lyoya: Christopher Schurr

 The officer identified as shooting Lyoya is Christopher Schurr, who received a criminal justice degree from Siena Heights University in May 2014.
 According to The New York Times, former teammates from Schurr's college track team recounted that he was strict with rules and was easily angered, with some peers questioning whether such a temper would be suitable for a career in law enforcement.
-Schurr also participated in Christian missionary trips in Africa.
-Joining the GRPD in 2015, Schurr received multiple commendations by police department leaders due to his chasing of individuals on foot.
-A 2017 review of his performance resulted with multiple officers praising Schurr's actions.
+Schurr also participated in Christian missionary trips in which he assisted people in Africa.
+Joining the GRPD in 2015, Schurr received multiple commendations by police department leaders for performance of his duties.
+A 2017 review of his performance resulted with multiple officers praising Schurr.
 Grand Rapids Police Chief Eric Winstrom initially did not identify Schurr saying that the department would only release the officer's identity if criminal charges are filed, resulting with protests demanding the release of the officer's name.
 Schurr, per protocol, was placed on paid administrative leave and his police powers were suspended pending an investigation by the Michigan State Police.
 The name of the officer involved in the shooting was shared on April 25 by Chief Winstrom, who stated "In the interest of transparency, to reduce on-going speculation, and to avoid any further confusion, I am confirming the name already publicly circulating – Christopher Schurr – as the officer involved in the April 4 Officer-Involved Shooting.
 Beginning this week, as required by law, the Grand Rapids Police Department (GRPD) will be releasing documents in response to requests made under the Freedom of Information Act relative to this incident."